kingsdigitallab/kdl-vqa/README.md

 to a visual language model (VLM) about a collection of images.
 It saves the answers in json files (one file per image).

-A **describer** is a backend for a family of vision language models.
+In this tool, a **describer** is a backend for a family of vision language models.

-Early prototype developped by [King's Digital Lab](https://kdl.kcl.ac.uk).
+**Status**: prototype developped by [King's Digital Lab](https://kdl.kcl.ac.uk) to support research projects in digital humanities.
+(Note that we don't have dedicated funding or resources to maintain this application.)

 ## Main use cases